ElenaShe000/MARCS/README.md

-##  MARCS:HYDRO v1.2
+##  Hydropower risks in rapidly warming Arctic: towards seasonal prediction of hydrological extremes in Europe.
-## contribution from AFEC project: Jan,20212 to ...
+## contribution from AFEC project: Jan,2021 to ...

 (e.shevnina, t.vihma, a.karpechko)

 # Introduction

 What is the Arctic Amplification?